-According to Mettl's State of Workplace Learning and Development Report 2018, 80% of the companies in India have some kind of learning and development programme in place, spending on average between INR 7,000 - INR 30,000 annually per employee.32 However, such training opportunities are not available to public officials.
-As observed by a 2015 report by NITI Aayog and 2011 report by the Working Group on Capacity Building, in India, capacity building of local elected representatives has been of low priority.33 It also observes that the focus on women councillors and gender mainstreaming in local governance has been weak.
-While school education prepares one to a certain degree, women with little to no formal education and public exposure find this sudden shift to political life jarring and challenging.34 The report also observes that limited number of specialised institutions undertake such capacity building for councillors.
+According to Mettl's State of Workplace Learning and Development Report 2018, 80% of the companies in India have some kind of learning and development programme in place, spending on average between INR 7,000 - INR 30,000 annually per employee.
+However, such training opportunities are not available to public officials.
+As observed by a 2015 report by NITI Aayog and 2011 report by the Working Group on Capacity Building, in India, capacity building of local elected representatives has been of low priority.
+It also observes that the focus on women councillors and gender mainstreaming in local governance has been weak.
+While school education prepares one to a certain degree, women with little to no formal education and public exposure find this sudden shift to political life jarring and challenging.
+The report also observes that limited number of specialised institutions undertake such capacity building for councillors.

 This is to not say that there haven't been any efforts by governments on this front.
 The Government of India set up pioneer institutes such as RCUES in Lucknow, Hyderabad, Mumbai and the Centre for Urban Studies under Indian Institute of Public Administration (IIPA) in New Delhi, both established in 1968 and National Institute of Urban Affairs (NIUA) in 1976.
-MoHUA now has ten centres of excellence such as ASCI, CSE, IIM-B, LBSNAA, TERI etc. These institutions specialise across various domains such as sanitation, sustainable water management, urban administration etc., to strengthen capacity building measures, promote awareness, research & training in priority areas in cities.35 The union budget of 2022 has further committed to designate five academic institutions across regions as centre for excellence with INR 250 crores each to deliver training in planning and design.
+MoHUA now has ten centres of excellence such as ASCI, CSE, IIM-B, LBSNAA, TERI etc. These institutions specialise across various domains such as sanitation, sustainable water management, urban administration etc., to strengthen capacity building measures, promote awareness, research & training in priority areas in cities.
+The union budget of 2022 has further committed to designate five academic institutions across regions as centre for excellence with INR 250 crores each to deliver training in planning and design.
 However, the focus of these institutes have largely remained on municipal officials and not councillors.
+There has also not been much focus on women councillors, barring an exception of a training programme undertaken by CEPT university in Wai Municipal Corporation in Maharashtra on faecal sludge and septage management.

 States have to play a larger role in capacity building measures given that cities are 'state' subject.
 While states like Kerala, Karnataka, Haryana etc have established state training institutes for local governments post the enactment of 74th CAA, capacity building measures received prominence across the country only under the erstwhile JNNURM reforms, which now live on through key flagship urban missions such as AMRUT, Smart Cities etc. With the emphasis laid on capacity building in these flagship urban missions, nearly all states / UTs in India have established training institutes.
 However, not all such institutes cater to the city elected representatives.
-These are largely sector focused, mostly targeting municipal officials.
+These are largely sector focussed, mostly targeting municipal officials.
 Our analysis also shows that, with the exception of Telangana, none of the municipal acts in India mandate for a systematic training programme for councillors, neither induction nor refresher training.
 Induction training becomes particularly significant, as on an average, 60-70% of the councillors are often newcomers.
 Of these, a significant part could be women who are likely to have lesser exposure to learning avenues owing to the gender inequality present in our society.